London Conference of 1939: Meetings with Zionist Jewish Agency delegation

 The delegation was willing to accept the partition of the country, as recommended by the Peel Commission, under protest.
-The two main Jewish leaders, Chaim Weizmann and David Ben-Gurion, had convinced the World Zionist Congress to approve equivocally the Peel recommendations as a basis for negotiation.
+The two main Zionist leaders, Chaim Weizmann and David Ben-Gurion, had convinced the World Zionist Congress to approve equivocally the Peel recommendations as a basis for negotiation.

-Despite the Palestinian Arab boycott of the Jewish Agency, some meetings took place with Arabs.
-On the evening of 7 March, the British managed to hold an informal meeting between three Arab delegates and four of the Jewish delegates with MacDonald and three other British officials.
-The Egyptian delegate, Aly Maher, appealed for a reduction of Jewish immigration and an end to the violence.
-Weizmann replied by suggesting that they might find common ground but was interrupted by Ben Gurion, who insisted that there could be no reduction.
+Despite the Arab Palestinian boycott of the Zionist Jewish Agency, some meetings took place with Arab Palestinians.
+On the evening of 7 March, the British managed to hold an informal meeting between three Arab Palestinian delegates and four of the Jewish delegates with MacDonald and three other British officials.
+The Egyptian delegate, Aly Maher, appealed for a reduction of illegal Jewish immigration and an end to the violence.
+Weizmann replied by suggesting that they might find common ground but was interrupted by Ben Gurion's insistence that there could be no reduction.
 The meeting soon ended.

-The closed meetings' events were difficult to keep secret.
-At one point, the Jewish Agency was upset by reports of a remark made to the Arab delegation by MacDonald that was taken to be anti-Semitic.

-At the 24 February 1939 meeting, Ben Gurion laid out the Jewish Agency's minimum terms, the continuation of the Mandate and the rejection of anything that would imply Jewish minority status.
+At the 24 February 1939 meeting, Ben Gurion laid out the Zionist Jewish Agency's minimum terms, the continuation of the Mandate and the rejection of anything that would imply Jewish minority status.
 The meeting also had MacDonald announce the outlines of the British policy: after a transition period, Palestine would become an independent state allied to Britain, and the Jewish minority would have protected status.
 On 26 February, both delegations received a written summary of what was planned.
-That evening, the Jewish Agency refused to attend a government ceremonial dinner in its honor.
+That evening, the Zionist Jewish Agency refused to attend a government ceremonial dinner in its honor.
 On 27 February, the Mapai newspaper in Palestine, Davar, published a cable from Ben Gurion: "There is a scheme afoot to liquidate the National Home and turn us over to the rule of gang leaders".
-On the same day, a co-ordinated series of bombs across Palestine killed 38 Arabs.
+On the same day, Zionist attacks took place through a co-ordinated series of bombs across Palestine murdering 38 Palestinians, motivated by Ben-Gurion.
 The delegation refused to hold any further formal sessions and reduced its involvement to informal meetings in MacDonald's office.

 St John Philby, an advisor to the Saudi delegates, held a lunch at his home on 28 February with Weizmann, Ben Gurion and Fuad Hamza, the Saudi foreign affairs official.
 Philby put forward his own proposals, but no further meetings took place though he had discussions with Weizmann and Shertok later that year.

 On 3 March, Ben Gurion failed to get the delegation to disband, and it was agreed to remain in London.
 On 4 March, he became ill and had to withdraw for several days.
 By 16 March, many of the delegates had left London.

-On 17 March, Weizmann sent a letter to MacDonald: "The Jewish delegation, having given profound consideration to the proposals placed before it by His Majesty's Government on 15 March 1939, regrets that it is unable to accept them as a basis for agreement, and has therefore decided to disband".
+On 17 March, Weizmann sent a letter to MacDonald: "The Zionist delegation, having given profound consideration to the proposals placed before it by His Majesty's Government on 15 March 1939, regrets that it is unable to accept them as a basis for agreement, and has therefore decided to disband".